nutiteq/hellomap3d-dotnet/README.md

 4) **Create MapView object, add a base layer**

-You you can load layout from axml and load the MapView from Layout, or create it with code.
+You you can load layout from a xml and load the MapView from Layout, or create it with code.
 Definition of base layer is enough for minimal map configuration.

 ```csharp
 using Nutiteq.Ui;